VALORPartners

 The Work

-Carried day-to-day operational leadership through the seasonal cycle.
+Carried day to day operational leadership through the seasonal cycle.
 Tightened the operating cadence and financial reporting.
 Documented the operating model in a form the incoming COO could use as a starting point rather than a fait accompli.
 Briefed the eventual successor on the operational picture before their start date.

 The business completed its seasonal cycle without disruption, the new COO inherited a stable operation with clear documentation, and the board retained the firm in an advisory capacity through the successor's first quarter.

-Outcome at Hand-Off
+Outcome at Hand Off

 "A seasonal cycle held cleanly — and a successor who started with a working operation, not a wreck."